Prototype Transformer: Towards Language Model Architectures Interpretable by Design: Experimental Setup

-\textbf{Hyperparameter search:} We do hyperparameter search on 18k examples for 10 epochs of the training data, with the default model sizes: hidden size h=256, layers L=6, and context ctx=256, unless otherwise specified.
-We use automatic search over batch size (32, 64, 128) and learning rate (from interval (3e-5, 3e-2)).
-For the search, we use Optuna with BoTorchSampler, with 15-trial warmup and 50 total trials, averaging over 3 seeds per trial.
-We found that batch size of 32 works best for all, but that the best learning rate varies across models.
+\textbf{Hyperparameters, scheduler, and optimizer:} We do hyperparameter search on the default training settings: 18k documents for 10 epochs of the training data, with the default model sizes: hidden size h=256, layers L=6, and context ctx=256, unless otherwise specified.
+We use automatic search over the batch size and learning rate (LR).
 See Appendix~\ref{sec:appendix_addit_details_perf_expers} for more details.

-\textbf{Learning rate (LR) and scheduler:} We use linear warmup over 2\% of training, and cosine annealing towards 10\% of the peak learning rate.
-This is common practice in large LM training \citep{kalra2024warmup} for two reasons: (1) warmup helps reduce divergence for large LMs (e.g., we observed that LLaMA had convergence issues without warmup when we tried the large-scale setting), and (2) cosine annealing helps with reaching higher peaks and lower lows of the LR (e.g., we found that values more than 1.6e-3 were best, compared to 7e-4 for flat LR), and lead to significantly lower perplexity (2-6 points less, depending on the model, in the default settings).
-We train all our models with AdamW \citep{loshchilov2017decoupled}, following standard practice in language modeling.
-Compared to SGD, AdamW is more robust to hyperparameter choice \citep{zhao2024deconstructing}.
+We use linear warmup over 2\% of training, and cosine annealing towards 10\% of the peak LR.
+We train all our models with AdamW \citep{loshchilov2017decoupled}, following standard practice for LMs, and because AdamW is more robust to hyperparameter choice \citep{zhao2024deconstructing} than SGD.

 \textbf{Dropout:} For all models, we use dropout (with probability 0.1) after the token embeddings, at the residual (block output) between blocks, and inside the FFN, because we find that it reduces perplexity for all models (Appendix~\ref{appendix:validating_hyp_choices}, Table~\ref{tab:dropout_study}).
 This is likely because it prevents overfitting in the multi-epoch training regime (10 epochs) that we use.
-For LLaMA, we additionally put dropout inside the self-attention (HuggingFace-supported option), which further decreases perplexity.
+For LLaMA, we additionally put dropout inside the self-attention, which further decreases perplexity.